Homebrew

 A package manager or package management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.

-This is where we'll be installing software packages such as Git, Node.js or Python.
-We can also install GUI apps such as Google Chrome, Slack or Skype.
+This is where we’ll be installing software packages like Git, Node.js, or Python.
+We can also install GUI apps such as Google Chrome, Slack, or VSCode.

 Why do you need this?
 Homebrew works great for managing for automating the process of installing, upgrading, configuring software packages that you can't normally install using the App Store.

-An important dependency before Homebrew can run is the Command Line Tools for Xcode.
-So make sure you completed the previous step.
-These include compilers that will allow you to build things from source, if you are missing this it's available through the App Store > Updates.
+An important dependency before Homebrew can run is the Command Line Tools for Xcode, so make sure you’ve completed the previous step.
+These tools include compilers that allow you to build software from source.
+If you’re missing this, it’s available through App Store > Updates.

-To install Homebrew paste the following command in your Terminal and hit enter, and follow the steps on the screen:
+To install Homebrew, paste the following command into your Terminal, press Enter, and follow the on-screen instructions::

-You might need to add Homebrew to your PATH you can do so by entering these 2 commands:
+You might need to add Homebrew to your PATH.

-To be able to use brew you need to start a new terminal session.
-Do this by opening a new terminal tab with Cmd+T (you should also close the old one), then run the following command to make sure everything is working:
+To start using Homebrew, you’ll need to open a new Terminal session.
+Do this by opening a new Terminal tab with Cmd+T (be sure to close the old one).
+Then, run the following command to ensure everything is working correctly:

 After that, let's choose a terminal in the next section!